top of page

 • Rental equipment is used without the proper attachments.

-The result: a sloppy finish that costs you twice—once for the clearing, and again for the repairs.
+The result is a sloppy finish that costs you twice—once for the clearing and again for the repairs.

 The Equipment Factor in Land Leveling After Clearing